Zenchiyu/learning-rl/Intro_RL_Sutton_book/Chap2-Multi-Armed-Bandits/10-armed-testbed/README.md

 The main idea of UCB is selecting actions greedily not based only on the estimates but on the potential of the action being optimal.
 We apply an argmax on: the current estimates plus some uncertainty term : argmax a (Q(a) + U(a)).
 When we pick an action, U(a) decreases (we become a bit more certain about the potential of the action being optimal or not) and when we pick another action instead of a, U(a) increases.
 The logarithm term in the numerator of U(a) shows that the increase in uncertainty is less and less (but still unbounded) (the denominator grows faster (asymptotically) than the numerator if both grows at the same time).

 If we apply the formula blindly, we would be dividing by zero on actions that were never taken.
 The book explains that actions that were never taken before are maximizing actions (p.
 36).
-Consequently, we include actions that were never taken before as maximizing actions (in the set prior to adding these actions, we had actions such that Q(a) + U(a) are maximal).
+Consequently, we thought about including actions that were never taken before as maximizing actions in the set where we had already actions (with N(a) > 0) that maximized Q(a) + U(a) (before choosing a random action from the set).
+When we tried this, we didn't observe any spikes because with that method, we would not necessarily select all k actions in the k first steps.

 ### Average reward of  UCB versus epsilon-greedy